 When registering, I’m not sure which service “type” I should select.
 HELP!

 There are several service types offered ESA (Emotional Support Animal), Guide, Hearing Alert, In Training, Medical Alert, Medical Assistance, Mobility, PSA (Psychiatric Service Animal), Seizure Alert.Medical Assistance covers a broad range of services, so that’s a safe type to select.
 Otherwise, it’s whatever makes most sense, with respect to the actual service performed by the dog.
 This is not a legal, nor life changing decision.

 Will I ever need to renew my registration?

-Your registration is good for the life of your Service Dog/Animal, so no renewal is ever necessary for your Service Dog/Animal.
+For lifetime registrations your registration is good for the life of your Service Dog/Animal, so no renewal is ever necessary for your Service Dog/Animal.
+Recurring memberships will auto renew until you cancel.
 If you get a new service dog or another Service Dog/Animal, you’ll need to order a new id card for the new animal.